 Laparoscopic surgery allows doctors to operate using very small incisions.
 Compared to traditional, open surgeries, this minimally invasive technique is less traumatic to the treatment area, which provides a number of advantages to patients.
 Overall, laparoscopic surgery will provide patients with quicker recovery, less post-operative pain, and fewer side effects.
-Tijuana Bariatrics is proud that the surgeons working through us use laparoscopic bariatric surgery to local and traveling patients in Tijuana, Mexico.
-Find out how experienced surgeons Dr. Fernando Garcia and Dr. David Vazquez can use a laparoscopic approach to help you safely lose weight.
+Tijuana Bariatrics is proud that the doctors working through us use laparoscopic bariatric surgery to local and traveling patients in Tijuana, Mexico.
+Find out how experienced surgeon Dr. Fernando Garcia can use a laparoscopic approach to help you safely lose weight.
 Contact Tijuana Bariatrics today to learn more about our low-cost laparoscopic surgery.

 Traditional vs. Laparoscopic Surgery

 Traditional bariatric surgery typically involves a single incision in the midsection, which allows the surgeon access to the abdominal cavity.
 This incision can vary from three to six inches, or more in some cases.
 Alternatively, a laparoscopic procedure requires one to six very small incisions in the abdomen.
 Several surgical instruments, including a tiny camera called a laparoscope, can be inserted through these incisions.
 In this way, the surgeon can manipulate the surgical tools while working off of images that are projected onto a video monitor.